tlourey/tlourey.github.io/pages/raspberry-pi-tips.md

 Solutions:

 * udiskie, manually started as a deamon: <https://github.com/coldfix/udiskie>
+  > [!IMPORTANT] udiskie may need a polkit config
+  > For udiskie to run as pi, you may need to follow [these](https://github.com/coldfix/udiskie/wiki/Permissions) polkit insturcionts

 * udev rules: <https://blog.jasonantman.com/2009/11/running-a-script-on-usb-drive-insertion/>
 * autofs (maybe - can't quickly find solid answer on if it automounts?)
 * fstab (note if storage is not attached at raspberrypi bootup, it add an extra 90 seconds to timeout): [Automatically mount a storage device - Raspberry Pi Documentation](https://www.raspberrypi.com/documentation/computers/configuration.html#automatically-mount-a-storage-device)